RuboGubo/bevy-cheatbook/src/overview.md

 {{#include ./include/links.md}}

 This book is organized into a number of different chapters, covering different aspects of working with Bevy.
-The is designed to be useful as a reference and learning tool, so you can jump to what interests you and learn about it.
+This is designed to be useful as a reference and learning tool, so you can jump to what interests you and learn about it.

 If you would like a more guided tutorial-like experience, or to browse the